-For those of you who don’t know flexible dieting or IIFYM (If it fits your macros) is the process of tracking your calories & macro nutrient intake (protein, carbohydrates and fats).
-This method of ‘dieting’ is really popular as it isn’t necessarily a dieting method it is more of a lifestyle.
-This eating method allows you to be flexible in the things you eat every day, so you can technically eat whatever you want once it is inside these macro nutrient goals, it requires weighing out and tracking the calories and the nutritional composition of nearly everything that passes your lips.
+Flexible dieting or IIFYM (if it fits your macros) is the process of tracking your calorie and macro nutrient (protein, carbohydrates and fats) intake.
+This eating practise allows you to be flexible in the things you eat every day, so you can technically eat whatever you want, once it is inside these macro nutrient goals.
+Sounds great right?
+However, it requires weighing out and tracking the calories and the nutritional composition of nearly everything that passes your lips.
 It is a very popular ‘dieting’ practise, but everyone is different and it really takes trial and error to figure out what works best for you.
 I am going to share my personal experiences with IIFYM and the pros and cons for me personally.

 Pros of Flexible Dieting

-I tracked my macros for close to 2 years pretty consistently.
-Although I don’t do it anymore I think it was a great experience for me and helped me learn a lot about food composition and how different mixes of macronutrients and calories effected my body.
+I have tracked my macros for close to 3 years pretty consistently.
+I think it has been a great experience in helping me learn about food composition and how different mixes of macronutrients and calories effect my body.
 It also helped me to avoid falling into the ‘fad diet’ trap that the media makes sound like the ‘magic solution’.
 There is no magic solution, and no, eating 12 avocados will not ‘make you lose 10 pounds in 3 minutes’.
-In my opinion, I do think it would be beneficial for everyone to track their food for at least a month, even if you have no weight loss or gain goals.
-I just think it will give you a much better perspective on what you are putting into your body.
+In my opinion, I do think it would be beneficial for everyone to track their food for at least a month, even if they have no weight loss or weight gain goals.
+I think it gives people a much better perspective on portion size and what they are putting into their bodies.

 Cons of Flexible Dieting

-During my time using the flexible dieting method I learnt a lot and I think it was great for me starting off.
-As time went on this approach made me obsessed with food.
-I was always trying to ‘fit things’ in.
-Everyday I would be like ‘Okay, what can/will I be eating next?’.
-This obsession had me eating for the sake of hitting my calorie & macronutrient goal when sometimes I really didn’t need or want the extra food.
 Another problem that can, and did happen with me with flexible dieting is the ‘all or nothing’ mentality.
-I am a perfectionist and if I let myself have one thing that didn’t ‘fit’ into my macros I would treat the day as a write off and go on a huge binge – which was not healthy.
+I am a perfectionist and if I let myself have one thing that didn’t ‘fit’ into my macros I would treat the day as a ‘write off’ and go on a huge binge – which was not healthy.

 I hope you found this post interesting or helpful.
 If you know someone who would enjoy it be sure to share it with them.
 If you are not already subscribed to my email list you can do so down below.